A Heart-based Approach to Building Resilience - Ten Tips to Bounce Back from Life's Challenges

 Stress is a reality for most of us; we are working harder than ever, and we seem to be in a constant state of change and uncertainty.
 Individually we all have different coping thresholds and way of handling challenges and stress.
 This makes building resilience a personal journey because we all ‘bounce back’ differently.
 Just like being mindful or finding happiness; resilience is an inside job.

 Like most people, we also have had our own challenges.
 It was on reflection of these challenges that we were able to step back and truly understand the power of resilience and the impact it has had on our own ability to thrive when the going gets tough.

-We all face challenges everyday, so here are our Top 10 Tips to help you build resilience and kick challenges to the curb this year:
+We all face challenges everyday, so here are our Top 10 Tips to help you build resilience and kick challenges to the curb: